2025–26 La Salle Explorers men's basketball team

-The 2025–26 La Salle Explorers men's basketball team represents La Salle University in the 2025–26 NCAA Division I men's basketball season.
-The Explorers, led by first-year head coach Darris Nichols, play their home games at John Glaser Arena in Philadelphia, Pennsylvania as members of the Atlantic 10 Conference.
+The 2025–26 La Salle Explorers men's basketball team represented La Salle University in the 2025–26 NCAA Division I men's basketball season.
+The Explorers, led by first-year head coach Darris Nichols, played their home games at John Glaser Arena in Philadelphia, Pennsylvania as members of the Atlantic 10 Conference.

 Previous season

 The Explorers finished the 2024–25 season 14–19, 5–13 in A-10 play to finish in a tie for 13th place.
 As the No. 14 seed in the A-10 tournament, they defeated UMass in the first round before losing to Saint Joseph's in the second round.

 On February 20, 2025, head coach Fran Dunphy announced his decision to retire at the conclusion of the 2024–25 season.
 On March 11, La Salle named Radford head coach Darris Nichols as the school's 21st head men's basketball coach.